 People who file for Social Security disability (SSD) or SSI on the basis of back pain are often denied due to a lack of proper medical documentation to back up their claim for disability.
 One requirement for proper medical documentation is that it comes from an "acceptable medical source."

 Patients who have a back condition often seek treatment from chiropractors rather than physicians (MDs), sometimes after their treating physician informs them that there is no conventional treatment available that will significantly improve their condition.
-While patients sometimes gain relief from chiropractic visits, it won't help their disability claim.
+While patients sometimes gain relief from chiropractic visits, it won't usually help their disability claim.

 In cases in which a disability applicant's primary source of medical treatment has been a chiropractor, the disability examiner (or Social Security judge, if the claim is at appeal) may order the applicant to attend a consultative exam (CE).
 Consultative exams are what most people think of as a "Social Security medical exam" and are performed by independent doctors hired by Social Security to provide medical opinions for disability claims.
 The exams are brief, and are often not used as a basis for the approval of a claim.
-Instead, the exams are very often just a formality that must be satisfied before the examiner can close a case; that is, a CE is a means to gather recent medical evidence to deny a claim.
+Instead, the exams are sometimes just a formality that must be satisfied before the examiner can close a case; that is, a CE is a means to gather recent medical evidence to deny a claim.
 Most physical CEs last no more than 20 minutes.

 Learn more about consultative exams.